Peter Wingrove Peter Wingrove @SmartAsDaddy

 4.7×

-Men diagnosed at stage IV are nearly five times more likely to lose their jobs.
-Late diagnosis costs far more than your health.
+Men with stage IV are nearly five times more likely to lose their jobs.
+Late diagnosis threatens your livelihood and your family’s financial security.

 LAPCD study, UK